shloker/Course-Catalog-WebScraper/README.md

-# Course-Catalog-WebScraper
+# Web Scraper

-Returns all HKUST course catalog information on a GUI and helps visualize your schedule according to desired time-slots.
+## Description

+Website data being scraped off :- https://w5.ab.ust.hk/wcq/cgi-bin/1830/ It runs a scraper which returns all course schedule and related data onto a JavaFX application GUI.
+It also returns all relevant course reviews to help make an informed decision.